kteynor/protobuf/install/README.md

 ## Installing Protobuf

+It's necessary to have libprotobuf available to link with when using protobuf in c++ projects.
+There is no officially released binaries for protobuf, and it is recommended to build from source and use the resulting binaries.
+This introduces a lot of overhead, as protobuf is not a small project to build, and it's preferable to have prebuilt binaries available.
+Both MacOS and Ubuntu provide prebuilt binaries

 ### Windows
-Run the `install.ps1` script (as an administrator).
-This will build libprotobuf and protoc, and place the resulting binaries, as well as the headers underneath the current (install) directory.
+Run the `build.ps1` script (as an administrator).
+This will build libprotobuf and protoc, and place the resulting binaries and headers underneath the current (install) directory.

 It will also set the `Protobuf_ROOT` environment variable to the current directory.
 This variable is used by CMake when trying to locate protobuf via `find_package(Protobuf REQUIRED)`.